openformation/hive-schema-check-action/README.md

-# GraphQL Hive schema check
+# GraphQL Hive Schema Check Action

 Use this action to check changes in your schema against GraphQL Hive using the Hive CLI.
 This can detect breaking changes before they are merged.
 Additionally, this action will comment the check result on the PR introducing the change.